-Confidence is a rare commodity in recent times Bookmark has been added
+Confidence is a rare commodity in recent times has been saved

 Confidence is a rare commodity in recent times